-At December 31, 2020, we had \$400 million aggregate principal amount of senior secured notes outstanding.
+At December 31, 2021, we had \$400 million aggregate principal amount of senior secured notes outstanding.
 The Notes were issued pursuant to an indenture dated June 19, 2020 (the Indenture) and bear interest at a rate of 7.375%, payable semi-annually on June 1 and December 1. \$244.4 million of proceeds from the Notes offering were contributed to our lead operating subsidiary, NMIC and remaining proceeds were used to repay the outstanding amount due under the 2018 Term Loan due on May 24, 2023 and to pay underwriting fees incurred connection with the offering.

 The Notes mature on June 1, 2025.
 At any time, or from time to time, prior to March 1, 2025, we may elect to redeem the Notes in whole or in part at a price based on 100% of the aggregate principal amount of any Notes redeemed plus the "Applicable Premium," plus accrued and unpaid interest thereon.
-Applicable Premium is defined as the greater of (1) 1.0% of the principal amount of the Notes, or (2) the principal value of the Notes plus the present value of all future interest payments.
+Applicable Premium is defined as the greater of (1) 1.0% of the principal amount of the Notes, or (2) the excess of the present value of the principal value of the Notes plus all future interest payments over the principal amount.
 At any time on or after March 1, 2025, we may elect to redeem the Notes in whole or in part at a price equal to 100% of the aggregate principal amount of the Notes to be redeemed plus accrued and unpaid interest thereon.
 From time to time prior to June 1, 2022, we may also elect to use proceeds raised from one or more equity offerings to redeem up to 40% of the aggregate principal amount of the Notes at a price equal to 107.375% of the aggregate principal amount thereof plus accrued and unpaid interest thereon, subject to certain exceptions.

 Interest expense for the Notes includes interest and the amortization of capitalized debt issuance costs.
 In connection with the Notes offering, we recorded capitalized debt issuance costs of \$7.4 million.
 Such amounts will be amortized over the contractual life of the Notes using the effective interest method.
-At December 31, 2020, \$6.7 million of unamortized debt issuance costs remained.
+At December 31, 2021 and 2020, approximately \$5.4 million and \$6.7 million, respectively, of unamortized debt issuance costs remained.